injectionmethod/Grocker/README.md

 Blocker for x.com/twitter chat bots such as @grok

 Installation:
-- Download And Extract The Folder
+- Download And Extract The Folder 'GrokBlocker'
 - Load As Unpacked In chrome://extensions/
+- optional > Extract File From 'Account Lists'

 Features:
 - Exclude Followers